-- (1) See "DIRECTOR'S FEES AND OTHER COMPENSATION" above. - (2) Represents aggregate grant date dollar value of non-qualified equity awards made to each non-management independent director on May 3, 2010 under the 2007 Stock Incentive Plan in accordance with the Director annual fee schedule approved on April 28, 2010.
-The amounts shown represent the full grant date fair value of the awards calculated in accordance with the provisions of FASB ASC 718, and are shown at the maximum value expected upon achievement of the time-based goals of the awards. - (3) Represents aggregate grant date dollar value of non-qualified option awards made under the 2007 Stock Incentive Plan during 2010.
-As of December 31, 2010, the aggregate number of shares subject to outstanding option awards for each independent Director were: Each of Messrs.
-Jacobi, Cosentino, Jr., Rosenthal, Whitaker and Widman 20,000; Admiral Service 0. - (4) This column represents the sum of the increased change in pension value in 2010 for each Director, and applies only to Directors who were former employees of the Company.
-Mr. Kingsley is the only Director who is a former employee of the Company.
-See "PENSION PLANS" and the "PENSION BENEFITS TABLE" below for additional information, including the present value assumptions used in the calculation. - (5) Represents the taxable value of Company products received by each non-management Director for purposes of their product training in 2010. - (6) The Company's non-management Directors do not receive non-equity incentive plan compensation, pension or medical plan benefits or non-qualified deferred compensation.
+- (1) See "DIRECTOR'S FEES AND OTHER COMPENSATION" above. - (2) Represents aggregate grant date dollar value of non-qualified equity awards made to each non-management independent director on May 2, 2011 under the 2007 Stock Incentive Plan in accordance with the Director annual fee schedule approved on April 28, 2010.
+The amounts shown represent the full grant date fair value of the awards calculated in accordance with the provisions of FASB ASC 718, and are shown at the maximum value expected upon achievement of the time-based goals of the awards. - (3) The Company's non-management Directors do not receive non-equity incentive plan compensation, pension or medical plan benefits or non-qualified deferred compensation.

-Directors' Beneficial Equity Ownership
+Directors' and Executive Officers' Beneficial Equity Ownership

 In 2006 the Board set a minimum equity ownership requirement for independent, non-management Directors of five times their annual base cash retainer of \$50,000 to be achieved within five years of the later of the date of adoption or the date of a Director's election.
 As Directors are expected to hold a meaningful ownership position in the Company, a significant portion of overall Director compensation is intended to be in the form of Company equity.
 This has been partially achieved through options granted to each independent Director under the 2001 Stock Option Plan for Non-Employee Directors and through the annual deferred equity awards under the 2007 Stock Incentive Plan.
-The current amounts of Common Stock beneficially owned by each Director may be found in the "BENEFICIAL OWNERSHIP TABLE" below.
+In 2007 the Board also set a minimum equity ownership requirement for the Company's Chief Executive Officer of three times his base salary, and for the Company's Vice Presidents of two times their base salary, to be achieved within five years of their appointment.
+The current amounts of Common Stock beneficially owned by each Director and Named Executive Officer may be found in the "BENEFICIAL OWNERSHIP TABLE" below.